Stefanatti/MovieBag/README.md

 # MovieBag
-A Full-Stuck Web Application providing users details and informations about movies from an open API.
-Users can sign up and login (with authentication and authorization), search for any movie and series they like and store them to their own personal library.
-In addition a user can separate the movies that he already watched from the unwatched ones.
-It also contains a triple colour theme switch which can make the user's expierience more colorful and smoother.
+My web application is designed to provide users with comprehensive information about movies and series, sourced from an open API.
+Users have the ability to sign up and log in securely, thanks to our robust authentication and authorization systems.
+The application allows users to search for their favorite movies and series, and store them in their personal library.
+Here, they can not only save their favorite shows but also rate them, providing valuable feedback.
+In addition to personal libraries, users can create watchlists for movies and series they intend to watch.
+This feature helps users keep track of their viewing plans and discover new content.
+To enhance user experience, the application includes a feature that allows users to switch between three distinct color themes.
+This color theme switcher adds a personalized touch, making the application more visually appealing and user-friendly.

 Technologies:
 React,